mucommander/mucommander/package/readme.txt

 - Dock/TaskBar icon shows the number of active jobs and their progress.
 - Open With contextual menu shows compatible apps on macOS.
 - Support for Android Debug Bridge (adb).
+- Google Drive: present files shared with the authorized user in the 'Shared with me' folder.

 Improvements:
 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.